What We Do

 OVERVIEW

-Campus Alberta Neuroscience (CAN) is a collaboration between the Universities of Alberta, Calgary, and Lethbridge.
+Alberta Neuroscience (ABNeuro) is a neuroscience collaboration across Alberta.
 We are actively involved in catapulting research and efforts of Alberta’s academic community to the realm of commercialization and innovation.
 Through collaborative partnerships with researchers, government and health system stakeholders, industry, and community organizations, our ultimate goal is to improve brain health in Alberta and beyond.

 Computational Neuroscience